I take it you survived Thanksgiving.

 Computers and Metal Claws

 You can also cut down on the variety of different styles of lights that you might want to keep around.
-RGB LED light strings are a programmable LED light product that can be made to shine in essentially any combination of colors, including white.
+RGB LED light strings are a programmable LED light product.
+They can shine in essentially any color, including white.
 The bulbs are smaller and less distinct from each other than incandescent light strings, so the effect is more subtle, and frankly, more futuristic.
 However, if you can get past the less-traditional look, there’s a lot you can achieve with custom lights.

 My final suggestion to streamline your holiday light-hanging process is to use one of those claws that people use to pick things up off the ground.
 You can use them to lift up a section of lights and hang it.
 If you drape the lights in a scalloped pattern, you can use the claw to evenly space the dips and keep them at an equal height.
 That way, you may be able to avoid bringing out a ladder, in some places.